ClaudioVarandas/hcib-poc/README.md

 ### Mandatory

-- [x] The application must use an SQL database to store users and record logs of past requests.
+- :white_check_mark: The application must use an SQL database to store users and record logs of past requests.
-- [x] The application must be able to authenticate registered users.
+- :white_check_mark: The application must be able to authenticate registered users.
-- [x] The application must have these three endpoints:
+- :white_check_mark: The application must have these three endpoints:
-- [x] An endpoint to create a new User, storing the email and information to log in later.
+- :white_check_mark: An endpoint to create a new User, storing the email and information to log in later.
-- [x] An endpoint to request a stock quote, like this:
+- :white_check_mark: An endpoint to request a stock quote, like this:

 `GET /stock?q=IBM`